 Drawing the Ethical Line on Weaponized Deep Learning Research

-Good AI and Deep Learning researchers place a lot of passion into their work.
+Good AI and Deep Learning researchers place a lot of passion for their work.
 Although they may rarely reflect on the ethical consequences of their creations, there is a belief and even an expectation that whatever they create will lead to the greater good.
 Even if that idea of a ‘greater good’ can be a nebulous idea that perhaps means “leave the world in a better place”.

 A majority of humans are genetically predisposed to strive for the common good.
 This is likely through natural selection as a consequence of the existence of civilization.
 Civilization has that curious side-effect of ensuring that bad actors are exterminated or placed in the ‘dust bin’ of history.
-Society is relatively free from chaos despite the reality that act of destruction is relatively easier to perform than the act of creation.
+Society is relatively free from chaos despite the reality that the act of destruction is relatively easier to perform than the act of creation.
 Our ambition to make a mark on history is subservient to the need to do good.
-We don’t need to go into the ethics about this, since this is all about our biology.
+We don’t need to go into the ethics about this since this is all about our biology.
 George Lakoff (author of Philosophy of the Flesh) remarked that Philosophy is meaningless without taking into consideration our own biology:

 In short, philosophical theories are largely the product of the hidden hand of the cognitive unconscious.

 We collectively have an “intuitive” understanding of what the greater good means despite actually having divergent views of what that actually means.
 Let’s, for the purpose of discussion, make this an axiom that we don’t need to explore further.